RicherMans/Speaker-Anti-Spoofing-Classifiers/README.md

 The most broadly used datasets for spoofing detection (currently) are:

-* [ASVspoof2019](https://datashare.is.ed.ac.uk/handle/10283/3336) encompassing logical and physical attacks alike
+* [ASVspoof2019](https://datashare.is.ed.ac.uk/handle/10283/3336) encompassing logical and physical attacks alike.
 * [ASVspoof2017](https://datashare.is.ed.ac.uk/handle/10283/3055) encompassing only physical attacks with the focus on `in the wild` devices and scenes.
 * [ASVspoof2015](https://datashare.is.ed.ac.uk/handle/10283/853) encompassing only logical attacks with the focus on synthesize and voice conversion attacks.

 ## Feature extraction